 • Vector images are created with vector graphics software (like Inkscape).
-While Inkscape uses an internationally standardized format for two-dimensional vector graphics (SVG), many other, sometimes proprietary, file formats for vector graphics and their various applications (fonts, CAD, cartography, 3D modeling ...) exist.
 Instead of being made of dots, vector images are made of mathematically-defined lines and curves.

-Lines in a vector graphic can also be joined together to form larger objects, each of which can be given their own style (colors, patterns, etc.).
+Those lines can also be joined together to form larger objects, each of which can be given its own style (colors, patterns, etc.).